erolneuhauss/RHCSA_Hands_On_Labs/32. Skill Test 8- stratis storage management/step2.md

 ## stratis storage management
-1. we have deleted `/mnt/fs1/very_important_file` you have created before
+We have deleted `/mnt/fs1/very_important_file` you have created before

-2. recover the file from the snapshot and make sure it is there
+1. recover the file from the snapshot and make sure it is there
-3. delete the snapshot
+2. delete the snapshot

-4.
-5.
-6.
-7.
+(3.) do not forget to update the `UUID` in `/etc/fstab`

-Once complete please run the following command: `bash /tmp/verify.sh`{{execute}}
+Once complete please run the following command: `bash /tmp/verify-step2.sh`{{execute}}